Morning Star Community

 The Morning Star Tiny Home Community is a space of healing, with the layout and ethos rooted in Lakota values and spirituality.
 The Anpao Aichahpi, Morning Star, is the brightest star in the eastern horizon.
 It represents the way the spirits come to the earth and serves as a connection between the living and spirit world.

-The site plan, in the shape of a medicine wheel, speaks to the traditional tipi camp layout which included entry from the east, and a community gathering space for cooking and ceremonies in the center of the structures.
-The homes are ADA accessible and provide opportunities for intergenerational living, which is common in Lakota culture.
+The circular site plan speaks to the traditional Lakota tipi camp layout which included entry from the east, and a community gathering space for cooking and ceremonies in the center of the structures.
+The pathways leading to the center gathering space are in the shape of the Medicine Wheel, a sacred symbol representing the interconnectedness of life.
+One of the homes is ADA accessible and the other three are adaptable.
+They provide opportunities for intergenerational living, which is common in Lakota culture.

-Designed through community engagement with Lakota elders and youth alike, the project offers transitional housing for community members living in overcrowded and/or unsafe living conditions.
+Designed through community engagement with Lakota elders and youth alike, the project offers transitional housing for community members living in overcrowded and potentially unsafe living conditions.

 The homes are constructed with SIPs (structurally insulated panels), giving the exterior envelope a passive house insulation value to protect against the prairie’s weather extremes.
 The circular window above the entry speaks to the cyclical patterns in life and nature which has great significance in Lakota culture.

-On the exterior of each building there is dedicated space for local artists to create work commissioned by the YMCA.
+On the exterior of each building there is dedicated space where Lakota artists have created murals depicting scenes from Lakota life, culture and spirituality.

 In Lakota culture, everything in our world is related – from humans to animals to plants and resources like the sun and water.
 Everything has a spirit.
 Everything is sacred.
 It is from this mindset that this project harnesses the inherent energy nature provides with the goal of being energy sovereign.